RSE-Sheffield/RSE-Sheffield.github.io/pages/training/fair4rs/index.md

 <!-- Summary session (Romain Thomas) -->

-### Prerequisites
+## Prerequisites

-Each session will have some individual prerequisities.
-Some experience with developing research software or scripts, for example in Python or R might be needed.
-Please refer to the complete programme to know what they are.
+Each session will have some individual prerequisites.
+Some experience with developing research software or scripts, for example in Python or R, might be needed.
+Please refer to the individual course details to know what they are.

+## Learning outcomes

+After completing this modular programme, participants should be able to:

+- Understand the FAIR principles and describe how they apply to research software
+- Explain how applying FAIR principles to research software can support open research goals such as transparency, reproducibility and reusability
+- Identify actions that can be taken at different stages of the research lifecycle to enhance the FAIRness of their research software outputs
+- Develop a plan addressing the intended scope, impact and lifespan of their research software
+- Describe different types of software licence and discuss their potential implications for reuse of research software, including commercialisation
+- Apply best practices for scientific software development including design, version control, testing, continuous integration and documentation
+- Associate their research software with a unique and persistent identifier and use metadata to enhance its findability, accessibility and reusability
+- Identify repositories that provide long-term persistent storage for research software
+- Apply approaches such as packaging and containers to enhance the reusability and reproducibility of research software.

 <!-- {% include events_list_upcoming.html category="fair4rs" %} -->

-### Contact information
+## Contact information
 For enquiries, please contact Tamora James ([t.d.james@sheffield.ac.uk](mailto:t.d.james@sheffield.ac.uk), Programme manager), and/or Romain Thomas, ([romain.thomas@sheffield.ac.uk](mailto:romain.thomas@sheffield.ac.uk), Head of the RSE group).